 - Easier: Low-carb diets appear to be easier to stick to than low-fat diets, probably because it isn’t necessary to count calories and be hungry, which is arguably the worst side effect of dieting (65, 37).

-The statements above are proven to be true in randomized controlled trials – scientific studies that are the gold standard of research.
+The statements above have been shown to be true in randomized controlled trials – scientific studies that are the gold standard of research.

 Common Low-Carb Side Effects in The Beginning